 - Many Christians firmly believe that Adolph Hitler was an atheist and freely use him to condemn modern atheists.
 No amount of evidence to the contrary dissuades such claims.

-- According to a 2007 poll by the First Amendment Center, 65% of Americans believe that the founders of our country sought to establish America as a Christian nation, and 55% believe they did so in our Constitution.
+- According to a 2007 poll by the First Amendment Center (update: link no longer active), 65% of Americans believe that the founders of our country sought to establish America as a Christian nation, and 55% believe they did so in our Constitution.

 - In 2007, a third of Americans still believe that Saddam Hussein was personally responsible for the 9/11 attacks.
 Even though the American leadership has finally acknowledged that this is untrue, the belief persists.